← Back to all articles

 FAQ

-A: If at any point it becomes impossible for the Cincinnati Bengals to win the 2027 NFL league championship under the league's own rules - for example, if they are eliminated during the playoffs - this market resolves immediately to "No".
-No need to wait for the final game.
+A: If the Cincinnati Bengals are eliminated at any point and it becomes impossible for them to win the 2027 NFL championship under the league's rules, this market resolves to "No" immediately at that point - no need to wait for the final game.

 Q: Where does the resolution information come from?

-A: The primary source is official information published by the NFL at nfl.com.
-However, if needed, a consensus of credible reporting may also be used to confirm the outcome and settle the market.
+A: The primary source is official information from the NFL at nfl.com.
+However, if needed, a consensus of credible reporting from established sports media outlets can also be used to determine the outcome and settle the market.

 What traders are saying